 Source: PUMS, 2018; Shaping Spokane; ECONorthwest Calculation.
 Notes: Underproduction is the estimated number of housing units needed to satisfy the housing shortfall over the last decade.
-Future need is the OFM population forecast translated into housing units.
 Future need is the number of housing units needed up to 2037, based on the OFM population forecast.